NiloDrumond/NiloDrumond/README.md

 </p>
 -->

 <p>I'm a software developer from Brazil who loves anything code-related.
-I have used dozens of programming languages and always enjoy learning more.
-My favorites are Rust and Typescript.
+I have used dozens of programming languages, used dozens of frameworks, and always enjoy learning more.
 If you want to know more about me, check out one of the following links:<p>

 <p align ="center">
 <!--